oracle/fmw-kubernetes/docs/v20.4.1/content/oam/prerequisites/_index.md

 * Helm 3.1.3+ (check with `helm version`).
 * You must have the `cluster-admin` role to install the operator.
 * We do not currently support running OAM in non-Linux containers.
 * A running Oracle Database 12.2.0.1 or later.
 The database must be a supported version for OAM as outlined in [Oracle Fusion Middleware 12c certifications](https://www.oracle.com/technetwork/middleware/fmw-122140-certmatrix-5763476.xlsx).
+It must meet the requirements as outlined in [About Database Requirements for an Oracle Fusion Middleware Installation](http://www.oracle.com/pls/topic/lookup?ctx=fmw122140&id=GUID-4D3068C8-6686-490A-9C3C-E6D2A435F20A) and in [RCU Requirements for Oracle Databases](http://www.oracle.com/pls/topic/lookup?ctx=fmw122140&id=GUID-35B584F3-6F42-4CA5-9BBB-116E447DAB83).

 ### Limitations